The University of San Francisco

 Long, L. (2012).
 Impressing patients while improving HCAHPS.
 Nursing Management, 46(12), pp. 33-37.
 Manias, E. (2010).
 Medication communication: A concept analysis.
 Journal of Advanced Nursing, 66(4),

 Massaro, D. (2013).
-White boards: An innovative tool for patient-centered communicaton.
+Whiteboards: An innovative tool for patient-centered communication.
 JOGNN, 42(S1), S57-S58.
-Retrieved from Innovative Programs: Proceeedings of the 2013 AWHONN Convention: http//jognn.awhonn.org
+Retrieved from Innovative Programs: Proceedings of the 2013 AWHONN Convention: http//jognn.awhonn.org

 Medicare Learning Network.
 (2013).
 Hospital value-based purchasing program.
 Retrieved from Department of Health and Human Services.

 Nelson, E., Batalden, P., & Godfrey, M. (2007).
 Quality by design: A clinical microsystems approach (1st ed.).
-San Francisco, Ca.: Josey-Bass.
+San Francisco, CA.: Josey-Bass.

 Professional Resource Consultants, Inc. (2016).
 Snapshots for XXXXXX-Inpatient Loyalty Plus.